MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsApplicationAccessPolicy.md

 ### -Global

-When you use this cmdlet without specifying a user identity, the policy applies to all users in your tenant, except any that have an explicit policy assignment.
+When you run this cmdlet without specifying a user identity, the policy applies to all users in your tenant,  .
 To skip a warning when you do this operation, specify this parameter.

 ```yaml
 Type: SwitchParameter